-- Continue work with BBII on field investigation activities and designs, which will include the progression of the OCS, traction power, bonding and grounding, signal systems, and other civil infrastructures such as overhead bridge protections. - Continue potholing and clearing of obstructions at proposed OCS locations.
-Potholing will continue with a focus on Segment 2 for foundation installation. - Perform Line of Sight analysis on Segment 2 Work Areas 3, 4 and 5. - Perform cultural investigations in advance of OCS installation. - Continue coordination with UPRR on signal and OCS design. - Continue coordination with the Federal Railroad Administration (FRA) on the constant warning solution. - Continue review of BBII work plans for upcoming construction activities. - Coordinate with PG&E on interconnection design and final design for PG&E infrastructure. - Continue design reviews and coordination with local jurisdictions. - Continue tree pruning and removals.
+- Continue installation of OCS foundations in S2WA5 and S2WA4. - Continue pole installation in S2WA5. - Continue work with BBII on field investigation activities and designs, which will include the progression of the OCS, traction power, bonding and grounding, signal systems, and other civil infrastructures such as overhead bridge protections. - Continue potholing and clearing of obstructions at proposed OCS locations.
+Potholing will continue with a focus on Segment 2 and 4 for foundation installation. - Perform cultural investigations in advance of OCS installation. - Continue coordination with UPRR on signal and OCS design. - Continue coordination with the FRA on the constant warning solution. - Continue review of BBII work plans for upcoming construction activities. - Coordinate with PG&E on interconnection design and final design for PG&E infrastructure. - Continue design reviews and coordination with local jurisdictions. - Continue tree pruning and removals.